 The Census Committee Chair, Nan de Laubadère, AAWE Paris, surveyed FAWCO on "which overseas Americans should be counted in the Decennial Census; and where might they best be found in 'your' country?"
-President Lucy Laederich attended a conference in Washington, D.C. organized by the U.S. Census Bureau for 'international stakeholders' such as FAWCO, to discuss possibilities for including overseas Americans in the 2010 Decennial Census.
+President Lucy Laederich attended a conference in Washington, D.C. organized by the U.S. Census Bureau for "international stakeholders" such as FAWCO to discuss possibilities for including overseas Americans in the 2010 Decennial Census.

-FAWCO was consulted on language and provisions in the first post-2000 election reform legislation, urging maximum possible time between the sending out of ballots and the election day in order to reduce disenfranchisement of overseas Americans.
-Voting from Overseas Chair Kathy Webster, AWC Brussels, drafted a 'wish list' based on the FAWCO post-election survey that was to become the basis for the first position paper used for Overseas Americans Week in Washington in May 2002.
+FAWCO was consulted on language and provisions in the first post-2000 election reform legislation; it urged maximum possible time between the sending out of ballots and Election Day in order to reduce disenfranchisement of overseas Americans.
+Voting from Overseas Chair Kathy Webster, AWC Brussels, drafted a wish list based on the FAWCO post-election survey that was to become the basis for the first position paper used for Overseas Americans Week in Washington in May 2002.

-The first regional meeting in Asia was organized in November 2000 by Helen Papazian, AWC Bangkok.
+The first regional meeting held in Asia was organized by Helen Papazian, AWC Bangkok.
 Present were AWC Bangkok, AWC Perth, AWC Philippines, AWC Seoul and the newest FAWCO club, AWC Bombay, as well as an interested visitor from AWC Hong Kong